-▶ Wood Pasture & Parkland: This is a UK BAP Priority Habitat.
-The habitat is characterised by a history of grazing amongst trees.
-The habitat is made up of trees, grazed grass land scrub and sometimes heathland The trees are often large, some of great age, some pollarded; with partially open canopy, and dead wood on the ground.
+▶ Wood Pasture & Parkland: The habitat is characterised by a history of grazing amongst trees.
+The habitat is made up of trees, grazed grassland scrub and sometimes heathland The trees are often large, some of great age, some pollarded; with partially open canopy, and dead wood on the ground.
 Epsom Common LNR is the boroughs best example of this kind of habitat with potential on Epsom Common and sites such as Nonsuch Park to restore this habitat.